 - Balance calorie intake and physical activity to achieve or maintain a healthy body weight.
 (Controlling weight, quitting smoking, and exercising regularly are essential companions of any diet program.
 Try to get at least 30 to 40 minutes of moderate-intensity exercise on 5 or more days per week.

 - Eat a diet rich in a variety of vegetables and fruits.
 Vegetables and fruits that are deeply colored (such as spinach, carrots, peaches, and berries) are especially recommended as they have the highest micronutrient content.

 - Choose whole-grain and high-fiber foods.
 These include fruits, vegetables, and legumes (beans).
 Good whole grain choices include whole wheat, oats/oatmeal, rye, barley, brown rice, buckwheat, bulgur, millet, and quinoa.

 - Limit daily intake of saturated fat (found mostly in animal products) to less than 6% of total calories.
-Avoid trans fats (found in hydrogenated fats and oils, commercially baked products, and many fast foods).
+Avoid trans fats (found in partially-hydrogenated fats and oils, commercially baked products, and many fast foods).

 - Limit beverages and foods that contain added sugars (corn syrups, sucrose, glucose, fructose, maltose, dextrose, concentrated fruit juice, honey).

 - If you consume alcohol, do so in moderation.
 The AHA recommends limiting alcohol to no more than 2 drinks per day for men and 1 drink per day for women.

 Cholesterol and Diet

 Cholesterol is a soft, waxy substance that is present in all animal cells and in animal-based foods (not in plants).